d2-ci/dhis2-demo-db/README.md

 	pg_dump dhis2 -U dhis -T analytics* -T _* | gzip > dhis2-db-sierra-leone.sql.gz

+Follow the naming convention for directories under sierra-leone folder, which is the DHIS 2 version number (e.g. "2.28") and "dev" (snapshot).

 Remember to write good commit messages to explain what you do with the databases.